christopherbaxter/Intune-BitlockerKeyRotation-Bulk/README.md

 ### The Variables

-The variables get set here.
-I have a need to upload the report for another team to use for another report.
-Enable these and you will be able to do the same.

-![](https://github.com/christopherbaxter/Intune-BitlockerKeyRotation-Bulk/blob/348f157a46d96611fcff401e25d5fe79ce47c3b1/Images/02-Variables.jpg)

 The variable section also has a section to use the system proxy.
 I was having trouble with the proxy, intermittently.
 Adding these lines solved the problem

+![](https://github.com/christopherbaxter/Intune-BitlockerKeyRotation-Bulk/blob/348f157a46d96611fcff401e25d5fe79ce47c3b1/Images/02-Variables.jpg)

 ### The initial Authentication and Token Acquisition